jh1993/UnderusedOptions/README.txt

 Holy Water:
 - Affected allies also deal 2 holy or ice damage once to all enemies in a radius equal to the number of SH they have, even if their SH are maxed out.
 Holy damage from this skill cannot trigger itself.
 Cost increased to 5 SP.

+Minion Regeneration:
+- Now also heals a minion for 2 HP whenever it is about to be healed by any other source.

 Unholy Alliance:
 - Now retroactively applies to already summoned minions, including when a minion's tags change.